How is Basilica Hudson working through COVID-19?

 Is there an ATM on site?

-No. Bars and food are cash only.
-The closest ATMs are at the Hudson Amtrak station (daytime) and the Half Moon Bar (nighttime), both a short walk up South Front Street.
+No. The closest ATMs are at the Hudson Amtrak station (daytime), The Antique Warehouse (daytime), and the Half Moon Bar (nighttime), all in a few minutes walking distance.

 Is Basilica ADA accessible?